 You’ll find local buses to go everywhere anytime (except Sundays) at low prices (Roseau to Soufriere costs 2 USD for 1 passenger), as well as affordable local taxis.
 You can also enjoy a free ride on a pickup truck when needed!

 We are running a freediving, surf and lifesaving school since 1995 in France, with worldwide freediving trainings, events and competitions’ organizations since 1993, and not a single incident to record.

 We are professionals with:

 - highest national state diplomas in sports teaching, scuba diving, freediving, surf, lifesaving, first aid, CPR and water rescue, physical high level training and mental preparation

 - handisport specialization and certification

 All our instructors are trained and certified in freediving, lifesaving, first aid and CPR.

 We operate from the shore where a beach hut has been built to facilitate baywatching and lifesaving.
 We have first aid kits and medical O2 on site with a specific evacuation plan to chosen doctors and services in Dominica, as well as a direct contact with the French West Indies paramedics for immediate air evacuation to the best hospitals of the area.

-The whole team of Freediving Dominica is made up of professionals volunteering on the Water Love project.
+The whole team of Freediving Dominica is made up of professionals volunteering on the community project.